midnit3Z0mbi3/i3-Tiling-Window-Manager-Setup/README.md

 # i3-Kali-Linux
 i3 window manager dot files, scripts, and tips on what packages to install in order to get i3 up and running with Kali Linux.

 This is a simple i3 setup for Kali Linux.

-standard terminal
+No fancy terminal or customized desktop features.
+Standard terminal, no B.S.

 key bindings: